2014-2015 GENERAL REGISTRATION REQUIREMENTS

 Official documentation including complete dates (month, day, year) of vaccine administration or a valid exemption is required for the following:

-Tdap (tetanus, diphtheria, acellular pertussis): as of July 1, 2006, a booster dose of Tdap is required for all students entering 6th grade and new enrolling students grade 7-11, if at least five (5) years have passed since the last dose of tetanus-containing vaccine.
+Tdap (tetanus, diphtheria, acellular pertussis [whooping cough]): As of July 2006, a booster dose of Tdap is required for all students entering 6th grade and new enrolling students grade 7-11, if at least five (5) years have passed since the last dose of tetanus-containing vaccine.

-OPV, IPV (polio): a minimum of four (4) doses of polio vaccine with one (1) dose given on or after the fourth birthday.
+OPV, IPV (polio): For students entering kindergarten or students new to school: a minimum of four (4) doses of polio vaccine with one (1) dose given on or after the fourth birthday.
 A fourth dose is not necessary, if the third dose was administered after the fourth birthday and at least 6 months after the second dose.
+For students starting vaccination at seven (7) years and older, a minimum of three (3) doses with at least four (4) weeks between the first and second dose and at least 6 months following the previous dose for 2nd – 3rd dose.

 The minimum age for the third dose must be twenty-four weeks.

-Varicella (chicken pox): one (1) dose given on or after the first birthday for all students born on or after January 1, 1997.
-A second dose of varicella is required for all new enrolling students before entering kindergarten, 1st and 2nd grade.
+Varicella (chicken pox): One (1) dose given on or after the first birthday for all students born on or after January 1, 1997.
+Effective March 3, 2010, a second dose of varicella is required for all new enrolling students before entering kindergarten and administered at least 3 months after the 1st dose.
 Dated report of serological confirmation of the disease or a dated statement from a physician of a medical history of the disease is acceptable.

-PCV (pneumococcal): two (2) to four (4) doses, dependent on age at first dose, of properly spaced PCV for students less than two (2) years of age.
+PCV (pneumococcal): Two (2) to four (4) doses, dependent on age at first dose for students less than two (2) years of age.

 TUBERCULOSIS SCREENING REQUIREMENTS: